ENate/python-java-ai-frameworks/README.md

 The main part of the project consist of the following

-### Python-tutorials: - containing the following folders:
+### Python containing the following sub folders:

 - Algorithms
 - Data Structures
 - Machine Learning
+- Flask and Django for Python web programming examples

-### Java-tutorials contains the following folders
+### Java-tutorials contains the following sub folders

 - Algorithms
 - Data Structures